top of page

 Step 11: Telling the Story

 At the end of the book, Alice tells her sister about Wonderland.
-Her sister listens and then imagines a future where Alice will grow up and tell these stories to other children.
+Her sister listens, then imagines a future in which Alice will grow up and tell these stories to other children.

-Step 11 is where grief becomes a measure of love, not a sign of failure.
+Step 11 is where grief becomes a measure of how much you cared and how much it cost, not a sign of failure.

 Step 12: Life After Wonderland